afontenot/pyweight/docs/md/Technical Concepts.md

 takes is (in the opinion of the PyWeight authors) flawed.

-The NIDDK model assumes that weight changes will be achieved via a constant intake of whatever the number of calories is appropriate to hit the goal weight by some date.
+The NIDDK model assumes that weight changes will be achieved via a constant intake of whatever number of calories is appropriate to hit the goal weight by some date.

 For large changes in weight, the results are often unreasonable.
 The